Othentic-Labs/examples/uniswap-v4-hook-avs-example/README.md

-# Simple Price Oracle AVS Example
+# Uniswap V4 Hook AVS Example

 This repository demonstrates how to implement a Dynamic Fees AMM using the Othentic Stack and Uniswap V4 Hooks.